deltabeard/cmio/README.md

 # cmio

+Note that this circuit currently has critical issues that are yet to be resolved.
+Do not use in its current state please.

 Custom Raspberry Pi Compute Module IO Board.
 Designed for low cost production, minimal set of components, and compatibility with the Raspberry Pi GPIO header.